Professional wrestling: Culture and sociology

-Mainstream
+Mainstream popularity

 From the first established world championship, the top professional wrestlers have garnered fame within mainstream society.
 Each successive generation has produced a number of wrestlers who extend their careers into the realms of music, acting, writing, business, politics or public speaking, and are known to those who are unfamiliar with wrestling in general.
 Conversely, celebrities from other sports or general pop culture also become involved with wrestling for brief periods of time.
 A prime example of this is The Rock 'n' Wrestling Connection of the 1980s, which combined wrestling with MTV.

 Professional wrestling is often portrayed within other works using parody, and its general elements have become familiar tropes and memes in American culture.

 Some terminology originating in professional wrestling has found its way into the common vernacular.
 Phrases such as "body slam", "sleeper hold" and "tag team" are used by those who do not follow professional wrestling.
 The term "smackdown", popularized by The Rock and SmackDown! in the 1990s, has been included in Merriam-Webster dictionaries since 2007.

 Many television shows and films have been produced which portray in-character professional wrestlers as protagonists, such as Ready to Rumble, ¡Mucha Lucha!, Nacho Libre, and the Santo film series.

-At least two stage plays set in the world of pro wrestling have been produced: The Baron is a comedy that retells the life of an actual performer known as Baron von Raschke.
+There have been multiple stage plays set in the world of pro wrestling: The Baron is a comedy that retells the life of an actual performer known as Baron von Raschke.
 From Parts Unknown... is an award-nominated Canadian drama about the rise and fall of a fictional wrestler.
+Trafford Tanzi is a play set in a wrestling ring and divided into ten rounds, in which all the cast members participate in wrestling.
+The Elaborate Entrance of Chad Deity is a dramatic comedy about a fictional wrestler, which involves scenes of professional wrestling that take place in a wrestling ring.
+Mythos: Ragnarök adapts Norse mythology for the stage by combining dramatic dialogue with scenes of professional wrestling, in the first example of wrestling being used as theatrical stage combat.

 The 2009 South Park episode "W.T.F." played on the soap operatic elements of professional wrestling.
 One of the lead characters on the Disney Channel series Kim Possible was a huge fan of pro wrestling and actually featured it on an episode (with two former WWE wrestlers voicing the two fictitious wrestlers featured in the episode).
 The 2008 film The Wrestler, about a washed-up professional wrestler, garnered several Oscar nominations.
 The 2017 TV series GLOW, based on the Gorgeous Ladies of Wrestling promotion, gained critical acclaim, including a nomination for Outstanding Comedy Series at the 70th Primetime Emmy Awards.